No Products in the Cart

 Delrin Jazz OG Guitar Pick

-Triforce picks, otherwise known as triangle picks are much larger than standard picks and have three points.
+Triangle picks, otherwise known as triforce picks are much larger than standard picks and have three points.
 They provide a firm grip and are ideal for playing rhythm guitar and can be especially good for beginners who struggle to finesse smaller picks.
 However, they usually are not as suitable for playing fast and intricate solos.
 Our Flanger Triforce picks feature a raised, textured grip and each point is a different thickness, making them especially great for novice guitarists who want to experiment with a variety of shapes.

 Thumb picks are a specialized type of pick that attaches to your thumb, allowing you to use your fingers to pluck the strings.
 They are ideal for playing fingerstyle guitar and are popular among bluegrass and country guitarists.